trinodb/trino.io/_posts/2021-01-04-migrating-from-prestosql-to-trino.md

 **Step 1: Prepare to deploy the new version**

-* Let users know name is changing, so they are not surprised by the logo changes in the UI.
+* Let users know the name is changing, so they are not surprised by the logo changes in the UI.
 * Make sure that users are using recent client versions.
 Ideally, upgrade them all to version 350, as mentioned above.
 You can check the HTTP request logs for the coordinator to see what client versions are in use.